SongmingFan123/EditorAI/README.md

 ## Known Bugs and Issues ##

 - Main Page: Reloading the main page multiple times occasionally redirects users to the login page.
-The page also relo
+The page also will sometime refresh to the login page even though the user is signed in and the login page includes the header with the user's email which is a bug we did not fix in time.

 - Text Editor Page: Certain functionalities on the text editor page are experiencing unclear interactions and may behave inconsistently.
 This is specifically for 4 options that are first displayed when redirected to text editor page.